 What Happens During a New Mexico Tax Sale

-A tax sale is a public process that allows the state to collect unpaid taxes by selling real property.
+A tax sale is a public process by which the state collects unpaid taxes by selling real property.
 The Property Tax Division manages these sales under the authority of the Taxation and Revenue Department.

 Key Aspects of a Tax Sale

-• Notice of sale: A public notice lists the property, taxpayer, total debt, and sale date so interested buyers can prepare to bid.
+- Notice of sale — A public notice lists the property, the taxpayer, the total debt, and the sale date so interested buyers can prepare to bid.

-• Sale proceeds: Funds from the sale pay off taxes, penalties, and costs.
-Any surplus may be returned to the previous property owner.
+- Sale proceeds — Funds from the sale pay off taxes, penalties, and costs.
+Any surplus may be returned to the previous property owner in accordance with applicable law.

 How a New Mexico Tax Lien Affects Property Owners